-If you’ve been registered with us we’d be very happy for you to stay as ‘part’ of Action for Carers, and receive our quarterly newsletter, bi-monthly email and other communications, if you’d like to.
+If you’ve been registered with us we’d be very happy for you to stay as ‘part’ of Action for Carers for up to one year following your bereavement, and receive our quarterly newsletter, bi-monthly email and other communications, if you’d like to.
 These include events, activities and consultations of interest to former carers.

 Former Carer Support Group

 We have a support group for former carers, to offer friendly support and help with emotional, practical and social needs.
 The group provides a time and place where you can meet with other people who are experiencing the pain of bereavement and will understand something of what you are feeling.

 The group is currently run via Zoom.
 It takes place on the second Tuesday of each month.

 It is also a chance to meet others in a similar situation, and perhaps become friends.

 Carers UK and Sue Ryder have communities offering support to former carers, and many condition-specific charities have communities where former carers can chat, e.g. Macmillan, Parkinson’s UK and the Alzheimer’s Society.

 You are welcome to join any of our events and workshops, currently taking place via Zoom.

 They include wellbeing and creativity, for example, Mindfulness, Yoga, Pilates and crafts.

 You are also welcome to attend sessions which focus on issues which are still part of your role as a former carer.
 Please let us know if you have suggestions for issues would like us to address.